How to keep your car safe in a storm

 There’s rough weather on the radar, and there sits your pride and joy: outside in unpredictable elements, with no garage or carport to protect it.
 Damn.

 Concerned?
 You should be.
 A big storm can do big damage to your car.
 Of the 80,000-plus insurance claims that resulted from the massive hail storm that struck Sydney and parts of NSW in December 2018, nearly 60,000 involved motor vehicles.
+And it's estimated that another 20,000 cars were damaged in Canberra's ferocious hailstorm in January 2020.

 While you can’t rule out your non-garaged car getting damaged in a storm, it is possible to minimise the risk.
 Here are four steps to help keep your car sitting pretty when the weather turns ugly.